-That’s why we’ve written this blog post – to point HR leaders towards trustworthy sources that share the essentials of employment law in the UK.
+UK employment law is already a massive topic, it can be hard to simply find the basics.
+This article is meant to point HR leaders towards trustworthy sources that share the essentials of employment law specifically in the UK.
 We’ll also direct you to blog posts we’ve already researched on several topics as well as relevant government websites.

-The purpose of employment law is to bring clarity about working relationships to everyone involved.
 Employment law is important because it helps protect both employers and employees.
-While laws are often believed to be about fairness, it’s actually more accurate to say that employment law is about making things clear.
+The purpose of it is to bring clarity about working relationships to everyone involved.
+While laws are often believed to be about fairness, it’s actually more accurate to say that employment law is just as much about establishing clarity.

-When everyone operates within legal frameworks, employers and employees can be confident that hiring processes, dismissal processes and how people are treated at work follow the acceptable and agreed government and legal guidelines.
-As legislation has evolved, other human benefits have also arisen, however, as much employment law also helps us combat discrimination, and effectively promote equality at work.
+As legislation has evolved, other human benefits have also arisen, however, as much employment law also helps us combat discrimination, and effectively promote diversity, equality and inclusion at work.

 - Recruitment and hiring